 Recipe for Brewing Beer in a Multicooker

 - Disinfect all of the vessels and tools to prevent the wort from getting infected with pathogenic microorganisms.
-For this you’ll have to prepare a homemade antiseptic agent: dissolve 10 ml of iodine in 25 liters of cold water.
+For this you’ll have to get some cleaning and sanitizing agents or prepare a homemade antiseptic agent: dissolve 10 ml of iodine in 25 liters of cold water.
 Fill the fermentation vessel, multicooker bowl, and cooking pot containing the tools (spoon, skimmer, airlock, fermentation vessel lid, silicone hose, colander, mug, and cheesecloth) with it.
 Wet all of the walls and neck of the vessels.
 Leave them for 5 minutes and then pour the mixture off.

 You can use special antibacterial agents found in brewing stores.